orbcode/orbmule/examples/STM32L-Disco/README.md

 Iterations in 10 secs=331
 ```

-You can mess with the enabled channels in the application via the `ITM_ChannelEnable` ca;;s and the build parameters (e.g. `DEBUG`) in the Makefile to see what effect they have.
+You can mess with the enabled channels in the application via the `ITM_ChannelEnable` calls and the build parameters (e.g. `DEBUG`) in the Makefile to see what effect they have.

 The target is also configured (via the `.gdbinit` file) to output program samples.
 You can report those via the `orbtop` application in another window;